Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model

-We next ask as to the wider applicability of some of our findings.
-We do this by looking at the properties of crises and finite-time analysis as they relate to the SBM forced now, not by the L63 model, but by other ``strange" attractors.
-Several candidate models were considered, but after extensive testing, we restrict our comments to the Rössler, the Four-Wing and the Halvorsen attractor.
-In particular, for the Rössler-forced model, we took
+We consider the possible wider applicability of some of our findings by studying the properties of crises and finite-time analysis as they relate to the SBM forced by other `strange' attractors.
+Several candidate models were considered, but after extensive testing, we restrict our discussion to the R\"ossler, the Four-wing and the Halvorsen attractors.
+In particular, for the R\"ossler-forced model, we define

 in which the parameters $(b, c, d)$ $=$ $(0.2, 0.2, 5.7)$.
 This combination is known to generate a chaotic signal \cite{letellier2006rossler}.
-For the Four-Wing-forced model, we supposed
+For the Four-wing model, we defined